jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 comments: true
 ---

-The easisest way to have a [Kubernetes](https://kubernetes.io/) cluster up and running in Azure in a short amount of time is by using [AKS service](https://azure.microsoft.com/es-es/services/kubernetes-service/), also if you want a more granular control of your cluster or a more customized cluster you can alway use [AKS-Egine](https://github.com/azure/aks-engine).
+The easiest way to have a [Kubernetes](https://kubernetes.io/) cluster up and running in Azure in a short amount of time is by using [AKS service](https://azure.microsoft.com/es-es/services/kubernetes-service/), also if you want a more granular control of your cluster or a more customized cluster you can alway use [AKS-Egine](https://github.com/azure/aks-engine).

 However this time I wanted to take a different approach and use a more widely used tool very popular amongst the Kubernetes community like `kuebadm`.
 I like `kubeadm` as a fantastic way to learn the internals of Kubernetes, also I used the content of this post as part of the preparation for [CKA certification](https://www.cncf.io/certification/cka/) exam, which I am planning to take in December or January.

 # Create Azure infrastructure

 The first thing we myst do is create the necessary infrastructure in our subscription, this includes the instances and the network.

-Create the resource group
+Create the resource group.

 ```
 az group create --name k8s-lab-rg3 --location westeurope